AtB-AS/org/guides/workflow-and-qa-progress-apps.md

 Typical flow for performing QA on a Feature:

+1. Assign yourself to the Feature.
-1. Validate all acceptance criteria on Feature card.
+1. Validate all acceptance criteria on the Feature.
 Check if something should be changed or added.
 1. Check that all sub tasks and bugs are closed and in done column.
 1. Install latest version from alpha stores or test flight on your device and/or test devices.